robdyke/r2d2/content/page/about.md

 menu: sidebar
 weight: -210
 ---
-Here are the all the posts I’ve written since I started blogging in 2004.
-More recent posts are about open source and technology in the NHS.
-I've amalgamated posts from the blogs [Sarah Teather Is My MP](/tags/sarah-teather), [Brent East Campaigning](/categories/brent-east-campaigning/) and [No Overall Control](categories/no-overall-control/).
+Here are the all the posts I’ve written since I started blogging in 2004:

+- an amalgamation of the blogs [Sarah Teather Is My MP](/tags/sarah-teather), [Brent East Campaigning](/categories/brent-east-campaigning/) and [No Overall Control](categories/no-overall-control/)
+- studying at Goldsmiths
+- NHSbuntu / NHoS and open source in the NHS

 Sorry for any dead links.
 There are many.